scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 plasma, so called magnetic islands [Cho17]_.
 Detection of magnetic islands is an important task as they can disrupt plasma confinement.

-Commonly, ECEI measurements are analyzed manually batch-wise after a given plasma shot.
-In a typical workflow, the raw data files and maybe a copy of common analysis routines are copied to a workstation or researchers they write their own analysis codes.
-Then the channel pairs for which spectral quantities Eq.(:ref:`eq-S`) are to be computed are specified by hand.
+Commonly, ECEI measurements are analyzed batch-wise after a given plasma shot with lots of manual configurations.
+In a typical workflow the ECEI data is obtained manually from either a data file or a database.
+The researchers who analyze the data may use common analysis routines or prefer to use their own.
+In most cases, the channel pairs for which spectral quantities Eq.(:ref:`eq-S`) are to be computed are specified by hand.
 Output and visualization are stored in another file.

-Abundant high performance computing resources make it possible to design a streaming workflow for this task .
-Modern high-performance computing (HPC) resources provide ample computing power to perform calculations of all relevant spectral quantities, for any given channel pair in near real-time.
-Furthermore, the calculated quantities can be stored indefinitely for future access together with descriptibe meta-data for later access and re-analysis.
+Modern HPC resources provide ample computing power to perform calculations of all relevant spectral quantities, for all channel pairs in near real-time.
+This allows to implement an automated streaming workflow for ECEI data analysis.
+Furthermore, the calculated quantities can be stored with descriptibe meta-data for later access and re-analysis.
+By implementing a fast, automated analysis and storage of the results the streaming workflow described here allows to provide fast insights into the physics captured by the ECEI diagnostic and at the same time allows for scientific rigor by storing and archiving the data.

-For the rest of this paper we consider that the ECEI data analysis workflow consists of calculating Eqs.(:ref:`eq-S`) - (ref:`eq-R`) for :math:`n_{ch} = 500` time chunks.
+For the rest of this paper we consider the ECEI data analysis workflow that consists of calculating Eqs.(:ref:`eq-S`) - (ref:`eq-R`) for :math:`n_{ch} = 500` time chunks.
 Each time chunk represents :math:`10,000` time samples from :math:`192` ECEI samples, which can be combined in 18336 unique channel pairs :math:`(x,y)`.
 To serve as input, a short-time Fourier Transformation (STFT) with a sliding window size of 512 samples is applied to the data multiplied to a Hann window.

 Targeted HPC architecture
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Designed with a specific application in mind, we implement ``Delta`` for streaming data from KSTAR to the National Energy Research Scientific Computing Centre (NERSC).
 NERSC operates Cori, a Cray XC-40 supercomputer that is comprised of 2,388 Intel Xeon "Haswell" processor nodes, 9,688 Intel Xeon Phi "Knight's Landing" (KNL) nodes and ranks 13 on the Top500 list.
-Figure :ref:`fig-topo` illustrates the network topology which ``Delta`` targets.
-Cori is placed in a separate network at NERSC.
-To transfer data to Cori at high speeds the traffic needs to be routed through a specialized Data Transfer Node (DTN).
+Figure :ref:`fig-topo` illustrates the targeted network topology.
+Data transfers from KSTAR and NERSC originate and end at their respective Data Transfer Node (DTN).
 DTNs are servers dedicated to performing data transfers.
 As such, they feature large-bandwidth network interfaces, both for internal and external connections.
 Table :ref:`tab1` lists the hardware of the DTNs and Cori's compute nodes.
 100Gbit/s links connect both DTNs via the internet.
 At NERSC, the DTN is connected to Cori with dual 10 Gbit/s NICs.
-In Cori, the individual compute nodes are connected with a Cray Aries interconnect, peaking at > 45 TB/s [cori]_.
+In Cori, the individual compute nodes are connected with a Cray Aries interconnect, peaking at
+> 45 TB/s [cori]_.

 .. figure:: plots/delta_arch.png
    :align: center